ajna-finance/testchain/README.md

 ### Deploy Ajna to the testnet ###

-Source the deployment script, such that environment is updated with new deployment addresses, and terminal does not close if failure occurs.
+Source the deployment script, such that environment is updated with new deployment addresses.
+If a failure closes your terminal, open a nested `bash` session to debug.
 ```
-source ./deploy-ajna.sh || true
+source ./deploy-ajna.sh
 ```

 Record addresses printed by the deployment script here: